vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/active_directory_setup.md

 - Email Attribute: `mail`

 {{% callout tip %}}
-This configuration assumes you're _not_ using secure ldaps.
+This configuration assumes you're _not_ using secure LDAPS.
 If you were then you'd use `ldaps://10.1.0.100`.
 You might also need to provide the Server SSL Cert and Server SSL Cert AltName.
 {{% /callout %}}

 Click `Save`.
 Go back to the OpsManager installation dashboard and click `Apply Changes`.
 Once the deployment completes you should be able to login to Apps Manager using the same AD account you used to login to the Windows AD Server.